IPG Photonics: NTO IRE-Polus

 In December 1991, Gapontsev and Alexander Shestakov founded NTO IRE-Polus.
 The company was based in Fryazino, Russia.
 Shestakov left the company in 1994.
 Gapontsev started using the acronym IPG to refer to his company.
 It stood for IRE-Polus Group.

 In 1993, IPG won a contract with Italtel, a large Italian telecommunications carrier.
 IPG developed a 200 mW erbium doped amplifier for Italtel, which became IPG's first marketable product.
 IPG then developed erbium fiber amplifiers using a new pump design and fiber solution.
 In order to introduce the technology to the market, Italtel convinced Gapontsev to transfer component production to Italy.
 This became IPG's first European subsidiary.

 In 1994, Daimler Benz Aerospace (DBA), a German company, hired IPG to create a laser-based obstacle warning system for a helicopter.
 DBA funded IPG's development of a new fiber laser based solution.
-IPG opened a manufacturing and research facility in Berlin to develop to transmitter.
+IPG opened a manufacturing and research facility in Berlin to develop the transmitter.
 A year later, IPG opened a facility near Frankfurt.

 In 1996, IPG launched industrial-quality, diffraction-limited (single mode) 10-W fiber lasers.
 IPG continued developing new products and selling them to customers in Japan, the United States, and Europe.

+In 2024, IPG sold its entire interest in IRE-Polus.
+The sale completed IPG's exit from all facilities in Russia following Russia's invasion of Ukraine.